AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Shared memory version has been increased.
 This evolution should be transparent for users.
 If you get an error, refer to the **Technical evolutions** section below.

+* The cleanup workflow has been enhanced.
+Orphaned worktables of all deleted workflows are now also deleted automatically by the cleanup server.

 **Other changes**

 * XXX